 Your pension under DBplus includes the valuable features members want: a secure lifetime pension in retirement, plus conditional inflation protection, plus survivor benefits.

-OTRFT employees who haven’t joined the CAAT Plan still have the option to join DBplus by the CAAT Pension Plan at any time during employment.
-Visit the part time employee page for more information.
+Part time or contract employees who haven’t joined the CAAT Plan have the option to join DBplus by the CAAT Pension Plan at any time during employment.

 What are the advantages of DBplus for members?